 Reviewed by Mike G

-A longtime native of the fertile ambient and new age music pastures of the San Francisco Bay area, Robert Rich has been releasing and performing since the early 1980's and has helped pioneer multiple strands in experimental electronica and old-school ambient - including spacemusic, ethno-ambient, dark ambient and psychedelic drones.
+A longtime native of the fertile ambient pastures of the San Francisco Bay area, Robert Rich has been releasing and performing since the early 1980's and has helped pioneer multiple strands in experimental electronica and old-school ambient - including spacemusic, ethno-ambient, dark ambient and psychedelic drones.
 He is one of the original West Coast e-music pioneers, a gifted musician and thinker who is now well into his fourth the decade of music-making.

 Rich began his recording career releasing a series of self-published and small-label albums in Europe and California during the 1980's, slowly picking up a following with his trippy drone-based sound.
 During this period he also became renown for his ‘sleep concerts’ in the Bay area - immersive all-night live shows performed to snoozing audiences, a period recently documented in fascinating detail in a 2014 interview feature for the UK-based Fact Magazine.